aminnie/EVM-Deck/docs/RASPBERRY_PI_DEPLOYMENT.md

 ### Step 4: Configure Screen Saver (Optional)

 The application includes a screen saver feature that activates after a period of inactivity.
-When active, the screen dims and displays "Ketron EVM" text cycling across the keys to indicate the system is still running.
+When active, the screen brightness is dimmed to preserve the display and reduce power consumption.

 **Default Behavior:**
-- Screen saver activates after **15 seconds** of inactivity (no key presses)
+- Screen saver activates after **30 minutes** of inactivity (no key presses)
 - Brightness dims to 5% (from default 50%)
-- "Ketron EVM" text cycles across all keys
 - Any key press immediately wakes the display and restores normal operation

 **Configuration:**